Nisar Bazmi

 Nisar Bazmi (1 December 1924 – 22 March 2007) was a composer and music director of Indian and Pakistan film industry.

-Nisar Bazmi was known as one of the accomplished musician of South Asia.
+Nisar Bazmi was known as one of the accomplished musicians of South Asia.
 He also introduced new singers like Alamgir and Mehnaz Begum.
-The duo of composers Laxmikant–Pyarelal were musicians with Bazmi in India before partition.
-However, he is primarily remembered for his compositions in the voice of playback singer Ahmed Rushdi.
+The duo of composers Laxmikant–Pyarelal were musicians with Bazmi in India before the partition.
+Bazmi is primarily remembered for his compositions in the voice of playback singer Ahmed Rushdi.

 Early life and career

 Syed Nisar Ahmed, was the son of Syed Qudrat Ali.
 He was born in 1924 in Jalgaon in Khandesh area of Maharashtra state, India.
 He did not belong to an artistic family.
 In fact, his family was extremely poor.
 He had to join Yasin Khan's Qawwali Group, a noted Qawwal in Mumbai at that time, as 'humnawa' (companion) at age 11.

 He possessed no prior musical background.
 In the late 1930s, a prominent Indian musician of Bombay, Khan Saheb Aman Ali Khan was convinced by Nisar Bazmi's musical interest and taught him music for four years.
 Equipped with artistic know-how, young Nisar Bazmi, who was just 13 at the time, quickly mastered the various ragas and the musical instruments.
 In 1939, the All India Radio hired him as an artist.
 In 1944, he composed some songs for a drama, "Nadir Shah Durrani", which was broadcast from the Bombay Radio Station.
 The songs were sung by Rafiq Ghaznavi and Amirbai Karnataki.
 After this initial success, Nisar Bazmi "started earning 50 rupees a month - a respectable salary in those days."